 Is kale really a superfood?

-Yes!
 A member of the cabbage family, kale has dark green curled leaves and a fairly bitter taste – so may not be everyone's obvious first-choice vegetable.
 However, there are countless reasons to add it to your shopping trolley.
-'The definition of a superfood is one that's rich in nutrients that offer numerous health benefits – so kale certainly lives up to this name,' says nutritionist Lily Soutter (www.lilysoutternutriton.com).

 What are the health benefits of kale?

-OK, let's list a few of those nutrients: kale is rich in vitamins, minerals, fibre and protein.
+Kale is rich in vitamins, minerals, fibre and protein.
 It contains more iron than the equivalent weight of steak and more bone-building calcium than milk.
-'With this outstanding nutrient profile, you can come close to getting your recommended daily allowance of anti-inflammatory vitamins A, C and K in just one serving,' says Soutter.
+It's also a great source of anti-inflammatory vitamins A, C and K in just one serving

 Ten ways to look after your liver